 Program overview

-The Bachelor of Arts in International Development Studies (IDS) at the University of New Brunswick is designed to equip students with a comprehensive understanding of the social, political, and economic challenges faced by emerging countries in the Global South.
+The Bachelor of Arts in International Development Studies (IDS) at the University of New Brunswick (UNB) is designed to equip students with a comprehensive understanding of the social, political, and economic challenges faced by emerging countries in the Global South.
 This interdisciplinary program emphasizes the importance of global interdependence and addresses critical issues such as globalization, poverty, indigenous concerns, ethnic struggles, and sustainable development.
-Students will engage with a diverse range of subjects from the Faculty of Arts, preparing them for meaningful contributions in various fields related to international development.
+Students will engage with selected courses from the Faculty of Arts, providing a well-rounded education that prepares them for various roles in international development.

 Program structure

-The Bachelor of Arts in International Development Studies is structured to provide a well-rounded education over a four-year program.
+The Bachelor of Arts in International Development Studies is structured to provide a robust educational experience over a four-year program.
 The program includes:

 • Major, double major, or honours options available.

-• First two years focused on foundational courses in humanities, languages, social sciences, science, and business.
+• First two years focused on a broad foundation, including humanities, languages, social sciences, science, and business.

-• Opportunities for hands-on learning through internships at local and international levels.
+• Opportunities for hands-on learning through internship programs at local and international levels.

-This structure ensures that students not only gain theoretical knowledge but also practical experience, preparing them for various career paths in international development.
+This structure ensures that students not only gain theoretical knowledge but also practical experience, making them well-prepared for their future careers.

 Featured Experiences